 This is translation memory, a tool which may come in handy for storing previously translated phrases and sentences for consistency purposes when dealing with multiple documents.
 Thus, it is quite handy for long-term projects or document updates frequently since it will reduce the time taken and cost through content reuse translation.

 Following the first translation, submit the document for an extensive review that incorporates proofreading and technical verification of the contents translated.
+Quality assurance processes, including proofreading by a second native speaker, are recommended to ensure the accuracy of translated technical documents.
+The approval process for specialized translations includes quality assurance according to the four-eyes principle in accordance with ISO 17100.
 The process is therefore important as it minimizes the possibility of error that might occur before finalizing the translated document.
 Testing of the content translated in software documentation is also a great necessity so that there is smooth integration of translated content to the user interface.
+Machine translation with post-editing (MTPE) is often used in technical translation projects to enhance efficiency and accuracy, with post-editing performed in close consultation with clients and in line with relevant ISO standards.

-language service provider technical documentation have to be updated frequently.
+language service provider technical documentation has to be updated frequently.
+Effective translation management and comprehensive language services are essential for handling ongoing updates and revisions in technical documentation.
 For translation planning, design a workflow that can support updates of content as needed.
 Employ use of the content management systems that have provisions for multilingual versions or come up with processes where updates of translated content are quick and that don’t have to redo work about making the whole document.

 With these best practices, businesses can generate quality translation, maintain compliance with regulatory standards, and meet the psyche of the global audience.